thunderbird/webext-support/wrapper-apis/README.md

 ## Update add-ons for Thunderbird 78 using wrapper APIs

-We encourage add-on developers to follow the WebExtension concept and try to use WebExtension/MailExtension APIs and write dedicated experiments for functions not yet available.
-However, we do know that this is not an easy task and many add-on developers struggle to get their add-on running in Thunderbird 78.

-The following wrapper APIs are experimental APIs and allow to complete the conversion from a Legacy WebExtension (Thunderbird 68) to a MailExtension (Thunderbird 78) with minimal changes.
-The table below contains links to the wiki of the addon-developer-support repository with step-by-step descriptions.

-_Please note that the future of experimental APIs is uncertain and they could be deactivated in a later ESR like it was done for Firefox.
-Updating with the WindowListener API should only be the first step.
-We encourage and try to help add-on developers to continue the upgrade process to a pure MailExtension.
-Help us to identify and create still missing MailExtensions APIs, as this will allow building future proof add-ons, which are independent of internal Thunderbird changes._
+Thunderbird 78 usually requires significant changes to add-ons, such as the locale and preference system as well converting XUL documents to HTML.
+Furthermore, the new WebExtension technology does not yet provide all the functions which are available to add-ons by using legacy Thunderbird APIs.

+To support developers, we created these wrapper APIs which do not require all of these changes, just to get the add-on running in Thunderbird 78 again.
+The goal is to get as many add-ons compatible with the current ESR version, so the users can continue to work with their beloved add-ons.

 | API             | Description |
 | --------------- | ----------- |
 | [WindowListener](https://github.com/thundernest/addon-developer-support/wiki/Using-the-WindowListener-API-to-convert-a-Legacy-Overlay-WebExtension-into-a-MailExtension-for-Thunderbird-78)      |  Update a Legacy Overlay WebExtension (draft)
 | [LegacyBootstrap](LegacyBootstrap)      |  Update a Legacy Bootstrap WebExtension (pre draft)

+_Please note: Updating with these wrapper APIs should only be the first step, as it is an [experimental API](https://thunderbird-webextensions.readthedocs.io/en/latest/how-to/experiments.html) which is only a temporary solution.
+We encourage and try to help add-on developers to continue the upgrade process to a pure MailExtension.
+After the initial conversion we will create little "rainy day" update guides, to get the legacy components out piece by piece._